Kurt Waldheim: United Nations Secretary-General

 After Operation Entebbe on 7 July 1976 – in which Israeli commandos freed more than 100 Israeli and Jewish passengers held captive in Entebbe Airport (Uganda's main airport) by Popular Front for the Liberation of Palestine and German Revolutionary Cells fighters protected by forces of dictator Idi Amin, and where all the hijackers, three hostages, and 45 Ugandan soldiers were killed – Waldheim described the raid as a "serious violation of the national sovereignty of a United Nations member state".

 Waldheim ran for a second term in the 1976 UN Secretary-General selection.
-However, China was still opposed to Waldheim and approached several Third World countries seeking challengers.
+However, China was still opposed to him, and approached several Third World countries seeking challengers.
 Outgoing Mexican President Luis Echeverría finally entered the race in October 1976, making Waldheim the only Secretary-General to face a contested re-selection campaign.
 Waldheim resoundingly defeated Echeverría in the first round of voting.
 China cast a single symbolic veto against Waldheim in the first round and voted for him in the second round, handing him an easy victory with 14 of 15 votes on the Security Council.

 In 1977, Waldheim recorded a greeting for the Voyager Golden Records, a pair of discs containing sounds and images representing the diversity of life and culture on Earth, which were launched into deep space on the Voyager spacecraft.
 The craft were also inscribed with a written message from then-U.S. President Jimmy Carter.

 Waldheim was the first Secretary-General to visit North Korea, in 1979.
 In 1980, Waldheim flew to Iran in an attempt to negotiate the release of the American hostages held in Tehran, but Ayatollah Khomeini refused to see him.
 While in Tehran, it was announced that an attempt on Waldheim's life had been foiled.
 Near the end of his tenure as secretary-general, Waldheim and British popular musician Paul McCartney organized a series of concerts for the People of Kampuchea to help Cambodia recover from the damage done by Pol Pot.

 Waldheim ran for an unprecedented third full term as Secretary-General in the 1981 selection.
 China was determined to unseat him this time and lined up a strong candidate in Salim Ahmed Salim of Tanzania.
 In the first round of voting, Waldheim lost to Salim by one vote.
 However, Salim was vetoed by the United States, while Waldheim was vetoed by China.
 The veto duel between China and the United States lasted a record 16 rounds.
 After six weeks of deadlock, Waldheim and Salim both withdrew from the race.
 Javier Pérez de Cuéllar of Peru won the selection and succeeded Waldheim as Secretary-General of the United Nations.
-The events of 1981 established a two-term limit on the office, and no Secretary-General since Waldheim has run for a third term.
+The events of 1981 established a customary two-term limit on the office, and no Secretary-General since Waldheim has run for a third term.